Danielhiversen/home_assistant_adax_local/README.md

 Use [hacs](https://hacs.xyz/docs/faq/custom_repositories) or copy the files to the custom_components folder in Home Assistant config.

 ## Configuration
-Go to integration page in HA, press + and search for Adax Enter your Wifi ssid
+Go to integration page in HA, press + and search for Adax.
+Enter your Wifi ssid and Wifi password
-   Enter your Wifi password

 [releases]: https://github.com/Danielhiversen/home_assistant_adax_local/releases